milonmaze/privacy-terms-observatory-beta/foundation.wikimedia.org/wiki/Donor_privacy_policy/en.md

 Foundation Board and staff

 Code of Conduct
-Code of conduct of the Board of Trustees
+Board of Trustees
 Conflict of interest
 Confidentiality agreement of the Board of Trustees Credit card usage
 Delegation of authority
 Duty entertainment
-Foreign corrupt practices act policy
+Foreign Corrupt Practices Act (FCPA) policy
 Gifts
 Non-discrimination
 Policy and political association guideline
+Staff test account
-Staff Userrights
+Staff userrights
 Travel and expense
-Travel approval
 Whistleblower